How to write great web copy

 Structure is important.
 Long paragraphs of text may work in a book but they’re much harder to read as website content.
 Use short headings (called subheads) to create subsections that are more easy to digest, for example, and bullet points to make information more accessible.
 Pull quotes (segments of text formatted as a graphic feature) can also draw the eye to important points.

 Weed out buzzwords

-We’re not just talking about those ridiculous phrases marketing professionals bandy about - things like snackable content and incentivise and low hanging fruit.
+We’re not just talking about those ridiculous phrases marketing agencies bandy about - things like snackable content and incentivise and low hanging fruit.
 You also need to think carefully before using words like innovative or iconic, paradigm or synergise.
 They’re overused (and often wrongly used) and therefore pretty much meaningless.

 Respect the Google

-There’s no point investing in great web copy if no one sees it, and like it or not, that means ensuring you know at least a bit about search engine optimisation (SEO).
+There’s no point investing in great business writing if no one sees it, and like it or not, that means ensuring you know at least a bit about search engine optimisation (SEO).
 Crucially, your copy should contain key words and phrases that your customers and clients might be searching for.
 Length is also important, as Google likes to see at least 250-300 words per page.
 There’s a handy free SEO guide by Google that you can download here if you want more info.

 Get it checked